ndiayesamba1996/restyled.io/Configuring-Restyled.md

-The restyling process can be configured by committing a YAML file named `.restyled.yaml` at the root of your repository.
+The restyling process can be configured through a YAML file committed in your repository.
+Restyled will use the first file found at any of the following locations:

+- `.restyled.yaml`
+- `.restyled.yml`
+- `.github/restyled.yaml`
+- `.github/restyled.yml`

 The contents of that file are documented here.
 The current default configuration is available [here](https://github.com/restyled-io/restyler/blob/main/config/default.yaml).
 Any differences or additional notes in that source file take precedence over what's described in this wiki page.
+When referring to the file, we use `.restyled.yaml` -- but of course this documentation applies regardless of location.

 The `.restyled.yaml` **in the branch being Restyled** is what is used.
 If you make a configuration change on another branch (e.g. `main`), you will need to bring that change into any open Pull Requests (e.g. rebase) before Restyled will see it there.